Driving on a motorway for the first time

 7. Don’t tailgate

-Remember, the faster you’re travelling, the longer it’ll take to stop, so leave plenty of space between you and the driver in front.
+Remember, the faster you’re travelling, the longer it will take to stop, so leave plenty of space between you and the car in front.
 People often use the two-second rule – which means that you should leave a two-second gap between you and the car in front.

 However, when travelling at the national speed limit of 70mph, your stopping distance could be 96 metres, even in dry conditions.
-In that case you would need to leave a gap of at least three seconds.
+In that case, you need to leave a gap of at least three seconds.

 8. Take a break

-According to the Royal Society for the Prevention of Accidents (ROSPA) tiredness is thought to contribute to up to 20% of all UK road accidents.
-Falling asleep is a particular risk on motorways, where journeys can be long and the driving monotonous – especially in slower sections.
+According to the Royal Society for the Prevention of Accidents (RoSPA) tiredness is thought to contribute to up to 20% of all UK road accidents.
+Falling asleep is a particular risk on motorways, especially in slower sections.
+This is because crashes caused by tiredness are more likely to happen on long, monotonous stretches of road.

 That’s why it’s a good idea to take a break at least every two hours if you’re on a long journey.
 Or any time that you start to feel sleepy or drowsy.
 A 15-minute coffee break could help you feel refreshed, but don’t continue driving if you still feel tired.